Tower Bridge Exhibition review

 See the iconic River Thames from the best vantage points with this excellent package, perfect for exploring the capital.
 Visit the Tower Bridge exhibition - an impressive 42 metres above the Thames, it offers panoramic views of the city and is filled with information about the structure that dominates the riverscape.
 See the Victorian Engine Room and step back in time to the era when this magnificent bridge was built.
 Throughout the day, travel in style on the River Thames with two hop-on, hop-off sightseeing tickets and cruise between four piers, taking in unique views of London landmarks along the way.
 Cruising is the best way to sightsee!

-2. Visit to the Tower Bridge Exhibition with Lunch and Cocktail at Ping Pong for Two
+2. Visit to the Tower Bridge Exhibition with Lunch at Dim-t for Two

-Check out London's most famous bridge and explore its glass floor, historic rooms and museum, then dine on tasty dim sum dishes at a nearby restaurant with this Visit to the Tower Bridge Exhibition and Lunch with Cocktail at Ping Pong.
+Check out London's most famous bridge and explore its glass floor, historic rooms and museum, then dine on tasty Asian dishes at a nearby restaurant with this Visit to the Tower Bridge Exhibition with Lunch at Dim-t for Two.
 The Tower Bridge Exhibition was first opened back in the 1980s, and now, more than 30 years later, it's got a glass floor giving you a stomach-dropping view of the bridge and river below, meaning if you're lucky you might even see the bridge's bascules rise to let a ship pass by underneath.
 There's also a small museum, Victorian Engine Room and a collection of historical pieces spanning (pun) the bridge's 120-year-ish history.
-Before or after your Tower Bridge Exhibition trip you'll also get to enjoy several tasty dim sum dishes at the nearby Ping Pong St Katherine's Dock, with the likes of vegetable spring rolls, beef and kimchi gyoza and salted caramel mochi all on the menu.
-Along with your food there's also a cocktail to help wash it down, adding some fruity boozy goodness to a great London day out!
+Before or after your Tower Bridge Exhibition trip you'll also get to enjoy two courses of Asian deliciousness at dim-t, just past City Hall.
+There you'll be able to take your pick of two courses from the set menu, with starters like Tom Yum Soup, Mains from Hong Kong Sweet and Sour Chicken to Phad Thai noodles and desserts including an intriguing Chocolate Bento Box.
+Whatever you choose, pair it with a soft drink to cleanse your palate between delicious umami bites!

 3. Tower Bridge Exhibition and Lunch at dim t for Two